 Endpoint device USB Lockdown

-USB device drives can be locked.
-A device policy governs the blocking of USB devices.
-You can use the USB Lockdown device policy to:
+Coro can lock USB device drives using a device policy.
+The USB Lockdown device policy governs the blocking of USB devices.
+Use the USB Lockdown device policy to:

-The USB Lockdown device policy is supported on both Windows and macOS devices.
+The USB Lockdown device policy supports both Windows and macOS devices.
 Block portable devices and Block mass storage devices are supported on Windows devices.
-Block mass storage devices is supported for macOS devices.
+Block mass storage devices is supported on macOS devices.

-Locking USB drives on a device offers several benefits, primarily focused on enhancing security and data protection:
+Locking USB drives on a device enhances security and data protection, offering several key benefits:

 Creating a new USB Lockdown policy